Herm and Vince

 Vince lives in Bradenton Florida with his wife Christy.
 They enjoy their tropical backyard paradise, offering a haven for all manner of birds, including chickens and ducks.

 While still in his teens in Lancaster PA, the stifling pain of his father’s abrupt abandonment turned Vince toward music and his piano.
-Playing and writing music became a sort of therapeutic outlet to help him through the grief.
+Playing and writing music became a therapeutic outlet to help him through the grief.
 This period of his life is chronicled in the poignant song named, “The Child.”

 Married and living in Sarasota since 1983, Vince performed in the local band Stryker for 18 years while raising his three children and running a successful construction business.
 In the early 2000's mental illness devastated the family and once again gave Vince the opportunity to heal through music and songwriting.

 A prolific songwriter, piano man and guitar player, Vince delivers rich full range vocals packed with emotion.
+The love of music has guided and healed Vince throughout his life.